PAC Global Price Hits $0.0130 on Top Exchanges (PAC)

-PAC Global (PAC) traded flat against the US dollar during the 24 hour period ending at 11:00 AM Eastern on May 7th.
-One PAC Global coin can currently be bought for $0.0130 or 0.00000022 BTC on cryptocurrency exchanges.
-In the last seven days, PAC Global has traded flat against the US dollar.
-PAC Global has a market capitalization of $172.59 million and approximately $359,131.00 worth of PAC Global was traded on exchanges in the last day.
+PAC Global (PAC) traded flat against the dollar during the 24-hour period ending at 18:00 PM E.T. on May 9th.
+PAC Global has a market capitalization of $172.59 million and approximately $359,131.00 worth of PAC Global was traded on exchanges in the last 24 hours.
+One PAC Global coin can currently be purchased for approximately $0.0130 or 0.00000022 BTC on exchanges.
+During the last week, PAC Global has traded flat against the dollar.

 - Crust (CRU) traded flat against the dollar and now trades at $42.40 or 0.00117874 BTC.